 Figure 8: Age trend(index of intrinsic water use efficiency by age, analogous to the regional curve) for the intrinsic water use efficiency chronology.
 The shaded region shows a 95% confidence interval.

-Figure 9: Standardized water use efficiency divided by atmospheric carbon dioxide levels from 1879-2010.
-This is a simple control for changing atmospheric carbon dioxide levels.
+Figure 9: Standardized water use efficiency (Wi) divided by atmospheric carbon dioxide levels from 1879-2010.
+This is a simple method of adjusting atmospheric carbon dioxide levels.
 The shaded region shows a 95% confidence interval.

 a)